tushgpats/VSD_IITGN_ISM_RISC-V-SoC_Tapeout_Program/README.md

 This program is an joint initiative Between VSD and IIT-Gandginagar and supported by SCL chandigarh and C2S program of Misistry of Electronics and IT.
 This Program aims to takes participants through the full journey of SoC design, from RTL to GDSII, using open-source as well as Industry standard EDA tools in the course of 20 weeks.

-Now before we dig deep, let us dive deep into the significance of Semiconductors and Opensource Tools and Open Standard specifications.
+Now before we get into the Engineering aspects of VLSI Flow and corresponding tapeout, let us have a look into the significance of Semiconductor Industry as well as Opensource Tools and Open Standard specifications as well as its implications on Business, IP Law and Geopolitics.

 ## Growth trends of Semiconductor Industry